RomanVlasenko/status-checker/README.md

 status-checker
 ==============

 URL availability checker.
 Add multiple URLs and constantly watch if they are reachable.
+Shows tray icon.